tirthasheshpatel/tirthasheshpatel.github.io/_posts/2020-3-28-deep-learning-rbm.md

 $$P(X_1, X_2, X_3, X_4, X_5) = P(X_1)P(X_2 \mid X_1)P(X_3 \mid X_2, X_1)P(X_4 \mid X_3, X_2)P(X_5 \mid X_4, X_3)$$

 Using this distribution, we can sample new reviews, we can complete the incomplete reviews and also determine if the review comes from the same author!
-The example of determining weather the review came from the same author is shown below.
+The example of determining whether the review came from the same author is shown below.

 ![Review Example](/images/graphical_models/review_example.png)